MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 ## Pure SaaS deployment model

 In the pure SaaS model, the ISV software is deployed fully in the ISV's own Azure subscriptions and end-customers consume the software-as-a-service without deploying it in their own Azure subscriptions.
-Examples of pure SaaS software are SendGrid, Confluent Cloud, Snowflake, and many others [SaaS listings in Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps?filters=saas).
+Examples of pure SaaS software are SendGrid, Confluent Cloud, Snowflake, and many other [SaaS listings in Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps?filters=saas).

 ![Diagram showing pure SaaS deployment model](./media/isv-pure-saas-deployment.png)